Angelo Rodriguez High School

-Angelo Rodriguez High School is a public high school located in Fairfield, California.
+Angelo Rodriguez High School is a public high school in Fairfield, California.
 The school serves about 1,882 students in grades 9 to 12 in the southwest part of Fairfield.

 History

 Angelo Rodriguez High School is the newest and smallest of the three main high schools in Fairfield, California.
 The school is named after Angelo Rodriguez, a local English teacher who had drowned off the coast of Spain in 1986 after rescuing two children.
 This school has been recognized as a California Distinguished School and a National School of Excellence.
 The school is encompassed into the Fairfield-Suisun Unified School District (FSUSD), which includes several other area high schools, junior high schools, and elementary schools.
 Their athletic teams are known as the Mustangs and the school colors are green, white, and black.

-The school was established in the year 2001, with only freshman and sophomore classes.
+The school was established in the year 2002, with only freshman and sophomore classes.
 These students continued instruction at the school for their junior and senior years.
 By the 2003-04 academic year, the school was offering instruction for students grades 9-12.
 The class of 2004 was the first graduating class.
 The class of 2005 was the first graduating class to begin their education at the school as freshmen.